6a6d/f5-pipeline-docs/docs/module0/lab3.rst

 F5 API Authentication
 =====================

+..
+Note:: This page may move to an appendix

 For reference, the authentication URIs for both BIG-IP and BIG-IQ are included below.

 ..
 TODO:: Include curl example